 “Must-Read” List from Ligonier’s Teaching Fellows

 At the beginning of 2010, Drs.
-Sinclair Ferguson, Robert Godfrey, Steven Lawson, and R.C.
+Sinclair Ferguson, W. Robert Godfrey, Steven Lawson, and R.C.
 Sproul Jr. became Teaching Fellows at Ligonier Ministries.
 These four men will serve as advisors to Dr. Sproul, the board, and senior leadership, and will be active teachers in all the ministries at Ligonier.

 Recently, they provided us a list of three of their favorite influential reading recommendations that we now pass on to you.